Dylan Dreyer Shares What’s in Her Kitchen - E! Online

 Cutco Knife Set & Block

 Dylan told E!, "For some reason I'm just obsessed with Cutco knives.
 I guess because you can always send them in they can sharpen them.
 Plus, they last for a long time.
 They just work so well and there's the perfect size for everything, you know I use every single one of them.
-It was actually a wedding gift from my dad and his wife, so they're just special the block that we have is engraved with 'Ryan and Dylan' and our wedding date.
+It was actually a wedding gift from my dad and his wife, so they're just special the block that we have is engraved with 'Brian and Dylan' and our wedding date.
 So, I mean it's just I love the knives."

 Dylan concluded, "I love how they look on the counter and they work so well.
 I just I love this set because it, it literally has everything I could possibly need in the in the kitchen.
 This particular set came with a set of kitchen shears, which I'll use for everything."